-As a research postgraduate student, you should aim to make at least one presentation at a conference.
-It is expected that a student will seek his/her supervisor's advice in this matter.
-The principal opportunity for presenting papers is the annual conference of the Irish History Students' Association, usually held in February.
+As a research postgraduate student, you should aim to make at least one presentation at an conference.
+It is expected that a student will seek their supervisor's advice in this matter.
+The principal opportunity for presenting postgraduate papers (HY864) is the annual conference of the Irish History Students' Association, usually held in February.
 Many conferences now dedicate time to postgraduate papers.
-The annual report form contains a section in which the student can report on such presentations.
+If you make a standard academic conference presentation (i.e. not a designated postgraduate paper), you should register for HY862.
+The annual report form contains a section in which you can report on such presentations.